18F/identity-idp/docs/mobile.md

    **USB debugging** is a setting the **Developer options** menu.
 This menu may be hidden on your phone.
 It can be revealed with a ["magic tap"](https://developer.android.com/studio/debug/dev-options) on the phone **Build number** 5 times.

 2. Plug your Android phone into your development computer with a USB cable.
-Don't use a USB hub; cable it directly into your computer.
+(A USB hub may or may not work.)
 If you see a message on your phone asking you to **Allow USB debugging** click to allow it.

 3. Visit `chrome://inspect` in the Chrome browser of your development computer.
 (It may already be open from the previous set of instructions.)
 You should see a listing of all the tabs open on your phone.
 Find the item on the list that represents the sign in screen of the identity-idp app.
 It should be at the top of the list.